What are you looking for?

 NOTICE

-It is strongly discouraged to postpone your admission after having arrived in Canada.
-Among the CAQ conditions that must be respected, you must study full-time during all the regular sessions of your program and maintain health insurance for you and the members of your family who accompany you.
+It is strongly discouraged to defer your admission after having arrived in Canada.
+Among the CAQ conditions that must be respected, you must study full-time during all the regular semesters of your program and maintain health insurance for yourself and family members who accompany you.
 By not being registered, you risk having your CAQ renewal refused if you have not complied with these conditions.
-If you decide to postpone your admission, it is your responsibility to get medical and hospitalization insurance and to document your situation.
-In addition, you must ensure that you meet the study permit conditions in order to maintain your legal status (e.g.: do not work before the official beginning of your program, obtain a new admission letter, begin within 150 days of entering Canada or change your status to that of visitor or worker, leave Canada, etc.).
+If you decide to defer your admission, it is your responsibility to get health and hospitalization insurance and to document your situation.
+In addition, you must ensure that you meet the study permit conditions in order to maintain your legal status.
+For instance:

-If you have a valid study permit, you can change your study program or designated learning institution without having to submit a new application for a study permit.
-However you must inform IRCC immediately and change the number of your designated learning institution in your GCKey account.
+If you have a valid study permit, you can change your study program or designated learning institution (DLI) without having to submit a new study permit application.
+However, you must inform IRCC immediately and change the number of your designated learning institution in your IRCC account.

 Read Section C carefully for detailed information about how to change your institution or program.

-If you are outside of Canada and your application is still being processed: You must inform IRCC by submitting your new letter of acceptance using the IRCC Webform.
+If you are outside of Canada and your application is still being processed: You must obtain a new CAQ and inform IRCC by submitting your new letter of acceptance and your new CAQ using the IRCC Webform.

-If you are outside of Canada and your application has already been approved: You must submit a new application for a study permit and pay the applicable fees.
+If you are outside of Canada and your application has already been approved: You must submit a new CAQ application, and then a new study permit application and pay the applicable fees.

-Sometimes, a student must temporarily interrupt their studies for exceptional reasons (illness, pregnancy, family emergency, etc.).
-Please verify in advance whether you are required to request an authorized absence from ÉTS.
+Sometimes, a student must temporarily interrupt their studies for exceptional reasons (illness, pregnancy, family emergency, death, etc.), which should be documented with evidence.
+Please verify in advance whether you are required to request an authorized absence from ÉTS according to your program of study.

-If you are expelled from your program, ÉTS will close your file and cancel your course registration.
-Desjardins health insurance coverage will also be canceled.
-If you have already paid your tuition fees, you can request a reimbursement by by filling out the Info-ÉTS form.
+If you are expelled from your program, ÉTS will close your file and cancel your course registration, as well as your Desjardins health insurance.
+As you will no longer have access to your ÉTS emails, it is recommended to keep a back-up of all communications sent to you with regards to your expulsion to be able to document your situation in a future immigration application.
+If you have already paid your tuition fees, you can request a refund by filling out the Info-ÉTS form.
 You will receive a cheque by mail at the address indicated in your student file within 4 to 5 weeks.